ThibaultFillion/strengths/documentation/working_with_output.rst

 -------------------------

 Let us say that we want to know the quantity of the "A" species in the cell at coordinates (x=3,y=4,z=0) at time t=200s.
-This can be done using the get_trajectory_point method, which allow to get the quantity of molecules of a given species at a given position for a given sample.
-Thus, it is necessary to determine which sample correspond to t=200s.
-This can be done using the get_sample_index, which return the sample index for which the sampling time is the closest from a given time :
+This can be done using the get_trajectory_point method, which allows to get the quantity of molecules of a given species at a given position for a given sample.
+Thus, it is necessary to determine which sample corresponds to t=200s.
+This can be done using the get_sample_index, which returns the sample index for which the sampling time is the closest to a given time:

 .. code:: python

   sample = output.get_sample_index("200 s")
   point = output.get_trajectory_point(species="A", sample=sample, position=(3,4,0))

-point will be a UnitValue with quantity of matter units ("molecule", "mol", etc.).
+Point will be a UnitValue objects with quantity of matter units ("molecule", "mol", etc.).

-Now, if one want to get the state for a given species, this can be done using the get_state, which works as get_trajectory_point, except it doesn't have the position argument, and returns a UnitArray.
+Now, if one wants to get the state for a given species, this can be done using the get_state, which works as get_trajectory_point, except it doesn't have the position argument, and returns a UnitArray.